droe-lang/droe-lang.github.io/src/guide/implementation-status.md

   url: /guide/debugging/
 ---

-This page provides a transparent overview of what's currently implemented in Roelang and what's planned for future development.
+This page provides a transparent overview of what's currently implemented in Ddroelang and what's planned for future development.

 ## 🎯 Current Status (January 2025)

-Roelang is actively developed with a focus on WebAssembly compilation and emerging native bytecode execution.
+Ddroelang is actively developed with a focus on WebAssembly compilation and emerging native bytecode execution.

 ## ✅ Fully Implemented Features